2024 United States state legislative elections: Iowa

 Half of the seats of the Iowa Senate and all of the seats of the Iowa House of Representatives were up for election in 2024.
-Republicans expanded their supermajority in the Senate and gained a supermajority in the House.
+Despite both parties flipping seats in each chamber, Republicans netted seats in both chambers, expanding their supermajority in the Senate and gaining in the House.
+Having essentially wiped out every remaining rural Democrat in previous elections, Republican gains were concentrated more in the state's urban areas where Democrats strength remains steady.
+The results gave Republicans their largest majority in either chamber since 1970.